 Student Life's Facility Services is home to the Fire Safety Program.
-This program offers students fire safety-related training, simulation drills and more.
+This program offers students fire safety-related resources, information, and more.

 Top 10 tips to be fire safe:

 - If a fire breaks out, GET OUT and STAY OUT.
 Call 911

 - Make sure you have enough smoke alarms and that they work

 - Know two ways out, especially from bedrooms

 - Don't leave cooking or candles unattended

 - Make sure cigarettes are extinguished and don't smoke in bed

 - Keep space heaters 3 feet away from flammable items

 - Don't overload electrical circuits